-This post was first appeared here a year ago, and is reprinted today by request.
+This post is reprinted today by request.
 It goes out to all who struggle with the short days and long nights of winter....

 At this time of year the mornings are dark, so I climb the hill to my studio on a pathway lit by moonlight and stars.
 I unlock the cabin, light the lamps, and Tilly settles sleepily on the couch.
 Behind us, the oak and ash of the woods are silhouettes cut out of black paper; below, the village lies in a bowl of darkness, the outline of the moor on its rim.
 I can hear water in the stream close by, and owls calling from the woodland beyond.
 The sun rises late, the days are short, and the owls are a regular presence.